streannsdk/streann-inside-ads-sdk-android/README.md

 seamlessly of diverse ad formats into your Android applications.
 One standout feature of this library is its split-screen option, enabling you to effortlessly display ads side by side with your content which allows developers to create immersive and engaging user experiences.
-This library supports the playback of VAST ads using the Interactive Media Ads (IMA) SDK by Google, along with various video ad formats and the presentation of image-based ads.
+This library supports the playback of VAST ads using the Interactive Media Ads (IMA) SDK by Google, playback of banner ads within your app's content, along with various video ad formats and the presentation of image-based ads.

 ## Features

 - Effortless integration of ad playback within your Android app.
 - Split Screen Option: Easily integrate a split-screen layout to display ads alongside your content.
 - Seamless support for VAST video ads through the Google IMA SDK.
+- Integrate banner ads seamlessly within your app's interface.
 - Full compatibility with different video types, including MP4, m3u8, etc.
 - Capability to seamlessly display image-based advertisements.